-Studying in a different country and culture is an invaluable intellectual and personal experience, and the Psychology Department encourages students to consider studying abroad either during the academic year or summer.
+Studying in a different country and culture is an invaluable intellectual and personal experience, and the Psychology Department encourages students to consider studying abroad during either the academic year or the summer.
 In past years, our students have studied in places such as Australia, Spain, Italy, the UK, France, Switzerland, Fiji, Cyprus, Chile and Botswana, and many have received concentration credit.

-Steps for Studying Out of Residence:
+Steps for Studying Out of Residence

 1. Visit the Office of International Education (OIE) to find a program in the country of your choice and to learn about college procedures for applying to study abroad.

-If you are requesting concentration credit, email Laura Chivers in advance if possible or bring copies of syllabi or course descriptions with you to this meeting.
+If you are requesting concentration credit, email Katie Powers in advance and, if possible, bring copies of syllabi or course descriptions with you to this meeting.
 In some cases, we will approve courses automatically (see list of pre-approved courses).
 Courses not on this list may be petitioned, and must meet the requirements for a petitioned course.
-In most circumstances, we will not approve courses for specific requirements (Introductory Course, Foundational Courses, Basic or Advanced Methods, tutorial), but are happy to consider courses for psychology Advanced Course credit, either Departmental or Non-Departmental.
+In most circumstances, we will not approve courses for specific requirements (Introductory Course, Foundational Courses, Basic Methods, Advanced Methods, or Tutorial), but we are happy to consider courses for Psychology Advanced Course credit, either Departmental or Non-Departmental.

-Please note that psychology does not grant secondary field credit for courses taken out of residence.
+Please note that Psychology does not grant secondary field credit for courses taken out of residence.

-Special Considerations for Thesis Writers:
+Special Considerations for Thesis Writers

-Thesis Application: The application is submitted in the spring of the junior year, and requires you to have a thesis supervisor and a thesis prospectus (for details, see the Thesis pages).
+Thesis Application: The application is submitted in the spring of the junior year, and requires you to have a thesis supervisor and a thesis prospectus (for details, see the thesis pages).
 If you go abroad in the spring, we advise you to submit your application before you leave or while abroad via e-mail.